JaeMinBird/Stage1/README.md

-# Angular Supabase Auth App
+# LycheeLock Stage 1 -- Auth App

 This is an Angular application with Supabase authentication.
 It includes email/password authentication, protected routes, and user session management.